clio19/iconsultor/README.md

 Since these quickstarts are shared code, we had to take special

-If you do so, OpenShift will run your application under 'development' mode.
+If you do so,  run your application under 'development' mode.
 In development mode, your application will:

 * Show more detailed errors in browser